RicAuc/SeaSlugSpectra/bib/nudibranchs_overview.md

 ## Nudibranch Facts

-Nudibranchs are a remarkably diverse group of marine gastropods, with around **3,000 described species** inhabiting oceans worldwide, from sunlit tropical reefs to the deep sea at depths exceeding 700 m.
-Their sizes vary dramatically, from just a few millimetres to upwards of **30 cm**, and while most live for **a few weeks to about a year**, larger species or those in cooler environments may survive longer.
+Nudibranchs are a remarkably diverse group of marine gastropods, inhabiting oceans worldwide, from sunlit tropical reefs to the deep sea at depths exceeding 700 m.
+Their sizes vary dramatically, from just a few millimetres to upwards of 30 cm, and while most live for a few weeks to about a year, larger species or those in cooler environments may survive longer.

-Uniquely adapted, nudibranchs are obligate carnivores They feed using a **radula**, a toothed, ribbon-like organ that rasps or pierces prey tissues.
-Aeolid nudibranchs often retain nematocysts within their cerata, deploying them defensively when threatened.
+Uniquely adapted, nudibranchs are obligate carnivores They feed using a *radula*, a toothed, ribbon-like organ that rasps or pierces prey tissues.

 Some species are bioluminescent, notably *Bathydevius* found in deep-sea environments, and others emit distinctive odours—for instance, *Melibe leonina* has a watermelon-like scent, *Acanthodoris lutea* cedar, and *Peltodoris nobilis* citrus—which may serve communication or deterrent functions.

-Reproductively, nudibranchs are **simultaneous hermaphrodites**.
+Reproductively, nudibranchs are *simultaneous hermaphrodites*.
 They engage in reciprocal mating and subsequently lay eggs in spiral or ribbon-like masses.
 Hägglings later hatch into veliger larvae bearing rudimentary shells, though in some lineages this stage is entirely bypassed.

-Finally, certain nudibranchs engage in **kleptoplasty**: they sequester intact chloroplasts from algae (or zooxanthellae), which remain photosynthetically active within the cerata, supplementing the animal’s energy through light capture.
+Finally, certain nudibranchs engage in *kleptoplasty*: they sequester intact chloroplasts from algae (or zooxanthellae), which remain photosynthetically active within the cerata, supplementing the animal’s energy through light capture.

 ## Two Types of Nudibranchs